 Israel reduces power supply to Hamas-ruled Gaza

-Gaza's Hamas rulers say that Israel has begun to cut back already limited electricity supplies - a step that is expected to worsen the power crunch plaguing the seaside strip.
-The decision comes at the request of the rival Palestinian government in the West Bank.
+Israel's national electric company on Monday cut back its already limited electricity shipments to the Gaza Strip, a step that is expected to worsen the power crunch plaguing the Hamas-controlled seaside territory.
+The company confirmed the Israeli government instructed it to reduce supply to Gaza at the request of the Palestinian President Mahmoud Abbas' government in the West Bank.

 Discussions